 Why You’ll Love Spinach Lasagna Roll-Ups

-Spinach lasagna roll-ups are a delicious and fun way to enjoy the creamy, cheesy goodness of traditional lasagna in a more convenient, individual format.
-Here’s why they stand out:
+Spinach lasagna roll-ups are a delicious and fun way to enjoy the creamy, cheesy goodness of traditional lasagna in a convenient, individual format—here’s why they stand out.

 Ingredients

-Here’s a breakdown of everything you’ll need to create the perfect spinach lasagna roll-ups:
+Here’s a quick breakdown of everything you’ll need to make perfect spinach lasagna roll-ups.

-• Don’t forget to include ¼ cup grated Parmesan cheese and 1/3 cup grated Parmesan cheese for the perfect cheesy finish.
+- Don’t forget ¼ cup grated Parmesan cheese and 1/3 cup grated Parmesan cheese for the perfect cheesy finish.

-• Fresh spinach: For added freshness, you can include 2 cups finely chopped baby spinach (around 3 ounces).
-This will add a lovely texture and freshness to the dish.
+- Fresh spinach: Add 2 cups finely chopped baby spinach (about 3 ounces) for extra freshness and a pleasant texture in the dish.

 Putting It All Together